apigeex196/Apigee-Simple-Github-Pipeline/README.md

 > **echoes** what it would do.
 Actual deployment logic will be enabled later
 > as part of the enterprise GitOps integration.*

+Hi all, I’ve pushed updates based on the PR feedback that was shared.
+Whenever you get a chance, please feel free to take a look and let me know if anything else is needed